DIY Fire Pit

 Before digging out the space for your in ground fire pit, call your utility companies (dial 811; for more info, go to call811.com) to check the location of buried utility lines.

 Also, check the fire pit code in your area.
 Most require a fire pit to be 25 ft. away from any structures and overhanging trees.
 Think about how the prevailing winds blow through your backyard.
-Don’t locate your pit upwind of your patio or where the smoke will blow into your windows or those of your neighbors.

 The first step to make your own fire pit is to dig out a dedicated space in your yard for the fire pit base.
 The following are the fire pit dimensions we used for this project.